 Investing in hotel real-estate requires a lot of funds.
 We are talking about tens or hundreds of millions of dollars/euros.
 You need to ensure a proper ROI is generated with such a strategic investment.
 Moreover hotels are a multi-million dollar operation.
 In any other industry we would be looking for a well experienced CEO to manage such a company.
 Who would you trust to manage your hotel investment?

-Surprisingly enough we see many hotels being managed by former F&B or Front Desk managers with little true experience in finance or business strategies.
+Surprisingly enough we, at XOTELS, see many hotels being managed by former F&B or Front Desk managers with little true experience in finance or business strategies.
 The hospitality industry is known for its policy to promote from within.
 Putting an un-experienced or not sufficiently skilled manager in charge of your hotel operation without the proper support team, means you are taking a risk with the results of your investment.

 The typical career path of a general manager starts in operations, and he/she works him/herself up to the top over a span of 10 to 20 years.
 The prospect of growth opportunities of course is good from the perspective that it keeps staff eager to stay within the industry.